USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 Edit the values for the efficiency record to configure the new control measure.
 For this exercise, set `Maximum Emissions` to **5000** and click `Save`.
 The value for this field is now updated in the table in the Edit Control Measure window.
 The measure will apply only to sources that emit between 25 and 5000 tons of NOx annually.

 **Step 4-8: Add a Control Measure Efficiency Record.** To add a new efficiency record, click `Add` in the Edit Control Measure `Efficiencies` tab.
 Fill in the fields in the Add Efficiency Record window to create the new Efficiencies record.
-For this exercise, select **CO<sub>2</sub>** as the `Pollutant`, set `Locale` to **06**, set `Effective Date` to **01/01/2015**, and set `Control Efficiency (% Red)` to **10**.
+For this exercise, select **CO<sub>2</sub>** as the `Pollutant`, set `Locale` to **06**, set `Effective Date` to **01/01/2025**, and set `Control Efficiency (% Red)` to **10**.
 Click `Save` to save the new record.
 A new row will appear in the table on the `Efficiencies` tab in the Edit Control Measure window.
-The effect of this new record will be to include a 10% reduction to CO2 emissions for sources in California (FIPS=06) starting on 01/01/2015 when this control measure is applied.
+The effect of this new record will be to include a 10% reduction to CO2 emissions for sources in California (FIPS=06) starting on 01/01/2025 when this control measure is applied.

 **Step 4-9: Remove a Control Measure Efficiency Record.**  To remove one or more efficiency records, click the corresponding checkboxes next to the record and then click `Remove` to remove those records.
 For this exercise, click the checkbox in the **Select** column for the CO2 record that you just added and click `Remove` to remove that record.
 When asked to confirm removal of the selected record, click `Yes`.
-The record will disappear from the Efficiencies table.
+The record will disappear from the Efficiencies tab.

 **Additive impact of multiple efficiency records.** If cost per ton (CPT) values are specified for multiple efficiency records, they are additive when they are used in a control strategy.
 For example, if a CPT is specified for both NO<sub>x</sub> and VOC for a measure, the total cost of applying the measure is the sum of (1) the CPT for NO<sub>x</sub> times the NO<sub>x</sub> emissions reduced and (2) the CPT for VOC times the VOC emissions reduced.